 Why buy from Fitbit?

-The Fitbit app is also incredibly easy to use.
+The Fitbit app is also straightforward to use.
 Everything in the app is intentional and easy to find.
 Chances are, you won’t need to spend any time hunting down a settings page or a certain metric in the Fitbit app.
 It’s all pretty clearly laid out.

 Fitbit’s product portfolio is one of the most extensive in the fitness world.
 There really is a Fitbit device out there for everyone.
 Are you looking for a cheap, basic activity tracker?
 There’s a Fitbit for that.
 What about an everything-but-the-kitchen-sink GPS smartwatch?
 There’s a Fitbit for that, too.
 The company offers fitness wearables for most use cases, from high-end smartwatches to kid-friendly fitness bands.